csdms/bmi/docs/source/bmi.spec.rst

    Fortran   `bmi.f90`_     `bmi-fortran`_  `bmi-example-fortran`_
    Python    `bmi.py`_      `bmi-python`_   `bmi-example-python`_
    ========  =============  ==============  ======================

+Along with the examples,
+two documents may be particularly helpful when writing a BMI:

+* :ref:`Getting Started Guide <getting_started>` --- a place to start
+  if you haven't written a BMI before
+* :ref:`BMI Best Practices <best_practices>` --- our collected wisdom on
+  implementing a BMI

 A complete description of the functions that make up the BMI is given next.